How to Calibrate a Digital Caliper

 Gage blocks are the primary standard for caliper calibration.
 While other certified reference standards can be used, gage blocks provide the best uncertainty and are required by most accredited procedures.
 Using uncertified references invalidates the calibration.

-Track Digital Caliper Calibrations Automatically
+Generate Digital Caliper Calibration Certificates Automatically